 What you need to do

-In order to have your Bizagi process automatically send data to the Dataset, these steps need to be carried out:
+To have your Bizagi process automatically send data to the Dataset, carry out these steps:

 1.Download the Dataset connector.